tcelor/Bomberman/README.md

 ## Rules ##

 This game is similar to a classic "Bomber Man".
 This is a *standalone* version of the game for a single player.
 In this version, a single character (or player) starts the game with an initial amount of 50 health points.
-Each fruit brings a character with 10 extra health points, while each bomb blast removes 10 health points.
+Each fruit brings a character with 10 extra health points, a star that made you immune, you can find a bomb with a cross don't take it because you will be disarme for a while , while each bomb blast removes 10 health points.
 A character is dead when its health points reach zero.
 A character gets immunity for a while after he's hit by a bomb blast.
 After a character drops a bomb, he is disarmed for a while.
+Be careful sometimes a bomb is deployed, and you can destroy a wall by putting a bomb near of it.

 To play, just use the following keys:
   * use *arrows* to move the current character